ElvinShalmiev/BookHubLibrary-ReactProjectJsx/README.md

 ## Usage:
 http://localhost:3000/
-Search for books by scrolling up and down
+Search for books by scrolling up and down,

-View book details and information
+View book details and information,

-Add books to your favorite list by clicking the "Add to favorites" button Delete books from your favorite list by clicking the "Delete from favorites" button View and manage your favorite list by navigating to the "Favorites" page Learn more about the app by navigating to the "About" page
+Add books to your favorite list by clicking the "Add to favorites" button,

+Delete books from your favorite list by clicking the "Delete from favorites" button,

+View and manage your favorite list by navigating to the "Favorites" page,

+Learn more about the app by navigating to the "About" page

 * This application was developed as a part of a React project that I worked on during my studies at HackerU College